 Check My File are the UK’s only multi-agency credit report that runs a report on all three named above.
 This means it gives you a clear picture of what’s going on when applying for a mortgage.
-Check My File also offer a 30-day FREE trial.

 Don’t apply for lots of mortgages